 When you check the details of the product, you can feel that the team spent time working on it.
 It features a lot of tiny pluses:

-• Camera bumper on the plate (little piece of metal preventing the camera to rotate on the plate)
+Camera bumper on the plate (little piece of metal preventing the camera from rotating on the plate)

-• The Allen wrench to firmly attach the plate to the camera (which one never ever fell accidentally).
+The Allen wrench to firmly attach the plate to the camera (which has never fallen accidentally).

-• The button on the female plate with two position lockers.
+The button on the female plate with two position locks.

 All those signs give me the feeling that those guys know what they are doing.